KristianLyng/varnishfoo/chapter-3.rst

         but the actual time period is the same as the ``Hitrate n:`` line, so it depends on how long ``varnishstat`` has been running.

-An other note on the interactive ``varnishstat`` is that it does not display all counters by default.
-By default, it will hide any counter with a value of 0, in the interest of saving screen real-estate.
-In addition to hiding counters without a value, Varnish now has a concept of verbosity levels (new in Version 4.0).
+An interactive ``varnishstat`` does not display all counters by default.
+It will hide any counter with a value of 0, in the interest of saving screen real-estate.
+In addition to hiding counters without a value, each counter has a verbosity level attached to it.
 By default, it only displays informational counters.

 A few key bindings are worth mentioning: